mattermost/mattermost-redux/README.md

 # How to Contribute

+### How to Build mattermost-redux

+You only need to build mattermost-redux if you are developing it.
+If your mattermost-webapp and mattermost-redux are in the same directory, you only need to run `npm run dev` or `npm run dev:watch`.
+If you have mattermost-webapp in other directory or you are developing your own application, you can define the environment variable `WEBAPP_DIR` to change the destination app (e. g. `WEBAPP_DIR=/tmp/mattermost-webapp npm run dev`).

 ### Contribute Code

 If you're contributing to help [migrate the webapp to Redux](https://docs.mattermost.com/developer/webapp-to-redux.html) go ahead and submit your PR.
 If you're just fixing a small bug or adding a small improvement then feel free to submit a PR for it.
 For everything else, please either work on an issue labeled `[Help Wanted]` or open an issue if there's something else that you'd like to work on.